Eurydia/cleanpedia-production/src/site/notes/Appendix A/StdChar.md

 ## Conversions From Character Type

-Explicitly converts character type to other types.
+They explicitly convert character type to other types.
 The desired type must be unambiguous.

 ### To Integer Type